Skip to main content

 Prater Ridge Trail

-Begins on the west end of Morefield Campground.
-The trail ascends Prater Ridge and follows a loop around the top of the ridge, returning via the same route.
+This trail begins at the west end of Morefield Campground.
+It ascends Prater Ridge and follows a loop around the top of the ridge, returning via the same route.
 A cut-off trail can be taken which shortens the trail to five miles.

 Knife Edge Trail